 Any Columbia University affiliate can participate on an ABP-supported project.
 Only currently enrolled Columbia College, Columbia Engineering, Barnard College and General Studies students, however, can receive financial support.

 How do I get involved in a project?

-There are two ways to get involved with an ABP-supported project: (1) Project leaders design and organize civic engagement projects and recruit and develop a team to work on the project.
-(2) join an already-organized project and help the team shape the experience!
-Visit our current list of projects looking to add members to their rosters.
+There are two ways to get involved with an ABP-supported project: (1) Project leaders design and organize civic engagement projects.
+They then recruit and develop a team to work on the project.
+(2) Join an already-organized project and help the team shape the experience!

-Project leaders start with an idea and develop the various aspects of that idea like, developing the project, working with an organization in the community you want to work with, forming a team, and fundraising for the project.
+Project leaders start with an idea and develop the various aspects of that idea, which can include working with an organization in the community you want to affect, forming a team, and fundraising for the project.
 The ABP has set up a system to keep you on track:

 First, you submit a Preliminary Proposal, or a solid idea of how to improve a community.
 At this stage you should be thinking about what the project may look like, how big of a team you will need to pull it off, and possible community partners who may be able to help you be successful.

 If the ABP determines that your project can help a community and is feasible, you'll be invited to submit a Final Proposal, or an idea that has been fully flushed out.
 The Final Proposal should be able to articulate exactly how the project will help a community, the specific steps your team will take, the structure of your team (though you do not need to have your team formed at this time), the project budget, the local community partner(s) involved, and the established trip logistics.

 If the ABP supports your project, you're off and running!
 The ABP will support your work every step of the way from the beginning to end, including funding some of your travel needs.
 While the ABP is here to help, please understand that ultimately you will be responsible for the project and team goals and working to achieve those goals.